 The first GT350 Convertible built: 8T03J110577-00301, a gold and black, 4spd.

 The first GT350 Fastback built: 8T02J110578-00339, a gold and black, automatic.

 The first GT500 Fastback built: 8T03J110575-00041, a gold and black, Automatic.

 The first GT500 Convertible built: 8T03S110576-00056, a gold and black, automatic.

 I only restore 1968 Shelbys part time.
-When I took in # 56, Chuck, the owner, knew there would be some waiting.
+When I took in # 56, Shelly, the owner, knew there would be some waiting.
 The good news is work has resumed.
 In the last few weeks we have addressed

 some big issues and the body fit process will soon begin.
 I have been collecting parts for a while and just a few things remain to tidy up.